harness/developer-hub/docs/software-engineering-insights/sei-collections/manage-contributors.md

 <!-- img .gitbook/assets/Screen Shot 2022-12-01 at 2.23.22 PM.png - Settings page with Users tile indicated -->

 Select the **Settings** (wrench) icon to edit contributor attributes.
 By default, contributors only include a **Name** and **Email**.
-You can use attributes as dynamic filters for contributor-based [Org Units](./manage-org-units.md).
+You can use attributes as dynamic filters for contributor-based [Collections](./manage-collections.md).
 Therefore, you might find it useful to add custom attributes, such as roles, team names, departments, supervisors, or other designations.

 To add custom attributes: